Building Act 2004

 You could also call this:

-“The boss of the Building Department can share helpful tips to explain the rules to different people.”
+"The boss of the department can share helpful information to make the law easier for you to understand."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 175A: Chief executive may provide dispute resolution services
+175A: Chief executive may provide dispute resolution services, or

 Responsibilities of chief executive: Functions, duties, and powers of chief executive generally